-Within the rooms of 12-step programs it is important for newcomers to get involved; Volunteer to make coffee.
+Within the rooms of 12-step programs, newcomers need to get involved during recovery.
+Volunteer to make coffee.
 Setup and handout literature.
 Become the greeter.
-All of these commitments play an important role within the meeting, and an important role within the person doing them.
-These commitments provide a much needed purpose.
-A purpose which addicts have lacked throughout their addiction.
+All of these commitments play an important role within the meeting and an important role within the person doing them.
+These commitments provide a much-needed purpose, which addicts have lacked throughout their addiction.

 I’m a big advocate for addicts in early recovery working and attending school.
-Becoming involved in their own process stimulates change and growth towards their own happiness.
+Becoming involved in their process stimulates change and growth towards their happiness.
 Becoming a member of a 12-Step program, finding work, and enrolling in school are a few ways to create a new meaning to life.
-Whether it is a job that just earns a little money, or one class that has always been of interest, it is serving a purpose far greater than one may think.
-Addicts often come to treatment lacking direction, or an idea of where to begin and what to do.
-These actions give meaning to our lives.
-Having meaning gives us the motivation that drives us towards happiness, and a rewarding and satisfying life.
+Whether it is a job that just earns a little money or one class that has always been of interest, it is serving a purpose far greater than one may think.
+Often, addicts come to treatment lacking direction or an idea of where to begin and what to do.
+But actions give meaning to our lives.
+Having meaning gives us the motivation that drives us towards happiness and a rewarding and satisfying life.

-Boredom is often a trigger associated with a relapse.
+Often, boredom triggers relapse.
 Work, School, and Meetings help the recovering addict become involved.
 These activities occupy idle time; provide interaction with other people; and give direction for an individual who was once adrift.
-An addict’s own worst enemy can be his or her own brain.
+An addict’s own worst enemy can be his or her brain.
 Participating in such positive activities removes the addict from themselves.
 Distracts them from their negative thoughts – thoughts that build momentum during idle time, when feeling bored, and when alone.
-Occupying time decreases boredom, places the person in social environments, and focuses their attention on something other than their own thoughts.
+Occupying time decreases boredom, places the person in social environments, and focuses their attention on something other than their thoughts.

-Your sense of purpose will continue to change as you grow; as you learn new things; as you meet new people; and as you experience your life.
+Your sense of purpose will continue to change as you grow.
+Because as you learn new things and meet new people, your life experience will grow.
 So, attend that meeting.
 Take that job.
 Register for that class.
 Get involved!
-Life will feel less empty and gradually become more-and-more meaningful.
-The darkness will begin to fade and the light shines a little brighter.
-As the addict beings to participate in their own recovery process, they begin to build self-esteem, begin to feel better about themselves, and begin to develop a new meaning to their life.
+Life will feel less empty.
+Then gradually become more-and-more meaningful.
+The darkness will begin to fade, and the light shines a little brighter.
+As the addict beings to participate in their recovery process, they begin to build self-esteem, begin to feel better about themselves, and begin to develop a new meaning to their life.
 Your life can be anything you want it to be.
 Why sell yourself short?